MicrosoftDocs/azure-aks-docs/articles/aks/deploy-valkey-cluster.md

     [OK] All 16384 slots covered.
     ```

-2. Add the Valkey replicas, each in a different availability zone, to the cluster using the `kubectl exec` command.
+2. Add the Valkey replicas, in zone 3, to the cluster using the `kubectl exec` command.

     ```bash
     kubectl exec -ti -n valkey valkey-masters-0 -- valkey-cli --cluster add-node \